 "N-No, that's quite alright.
 It's gotten better," she replied a bit hastily.
-That was a lie, the deafening silence had not increased in comfort level even in the slightest, but she had started playing background noise within her helmet to compensate.
+That was a lie, the deafening silence had not increased in comfort by the slightest, but she had started playing background noise within her helmet to compensate.

-Shepard inhaled slowly, centering himself, and collecting his thoughts, he tried again, "What I'm trying to say is...
+Shepard inhaled slowly, centering himself and collecting his thoughts, he tried again.
+"What I'm trying to say is...
 Wow, uh...
 How often do quarians leave the fleet after their pilgrimage?"
 Tali's heart skipped a beat.
 He wasn't asking her to leave.
-He was asking her if she'd come back.
+He was asking if she'd come back.
 The puzzled expression in her eyes turned to outright confusion.
 "I mean, do quarians sometimes decide not to come back?"
 Woah, left foot.

 Realization came over her like a wave, and with it came relief.
-He wasn't asking her to leave.
+He definitely wasn't asking her to leave.
 Tali's iridescent eyes roamed slowly over his face, taking in every contour, every fading scar and small cut from the battle of the Citadel.
-Eventually the silvery observing orbs found his own blue ones, and she tilted her head upward to look into his eyes.
-The tireless wall of time that steadily pushed life forward seemed to stall for a moment, and she felt the front her suit brush against the fabric of his regulation off-duty outfit.
+Eventually the silvery eyes found his own soft blue ones, and she tilted her head upward to look into his eyes.
+Time seemed to stall for a moment, and she felt the front her suit brush against the fabric of his regulation off-duty outfit.
 WAIT A MINUTE.
 Reality jolted back into the forefront, and she realized where she was standing.
-Throughout their conversation she had been inching slowly closer to the commander, and now she found herself mere inches apart from him.
+Throughout their conversation she had been inching slowly closer to the commander, and now she found herself mere inches from him.
 What are you doing?!

 "Tali."
-The quarian felt a finger below her chin, and Shepard lifted her face to meet his gaze, which was warm and welcoming, and her fears melted.
+The quarian felt a finger below her chin, and Shepard lifted her face to meet his welcoming gaze, and her fears melted.
 "It's alright."
 Tali looked into his eyes for a few moments.
 Shepard had called her eyes unique and interesting before, but to be honest she didn't understand why.
 She found human eyes, specifically his eyes, much more fascinating, beautiful even.

 She forced herself to speak despite the insistence of her mind to stay blank in the presence of his hands on her body.
 "I-It's almost unheard of... but that doesn't mean it hasn't happened..."
 Tali forced herself to assume an air of professionalism and formality, gently stepping out of his grasp.
 For a moment she saw something enter his expression, but she was too busy building a brick wall around herself to notice what it was.